-Seven Marks & Spencer stores to shut their doors for final time on Saturday in new phase of closures
+Final day of trading for several Marks & Spencer stores

 As part of the business restructuring, M&S will also be looking to reduce its costs by £350 million by 2021.

-On Saturday, clothing stores in Northampton, Falkirk, Kettering, Newmarket, New Mersey Speke, Stockton and Walsall will trade for a final day.
-A Simply Food in Bayswater, London, will also close.
+On Saturday, clothing stores in Northampton, Falkirk, Kettering, Newmarket, New Mersey Speke, Stockton and Walsall will trade for a final day – while a Simply Food in Bayswater, London, will also close.

 Three stores in Fleetwood, Newton Abbott and Darlington have already ceased trading as part of the phase of closures.

-Three more, in East Kilbride and Clacton and Holloway Road in London are expected to close at a later date.
+Three more, in East Kilbride, Clacton, and Holloway Road in London, are expected to close at a later date.

+Shoppers at the store in Speke, Liverpool, said the store needed to improve its range to stay competitive.

+Emma Macauley, 44, from nearby Hale, said: “I think the café has been keeping this store going.

 The latest round of closures comes after 21 stores were wound up by the chain.